 Who cares about your internet speeds?
 Raise your hand…

-What does running a speed test accomplish?
+What does running an internet speed test accomplish?
 It measures your ping, download speed, upload speed, and jitter.

-- Ping is the reaction time of your connection measured in milliseconds.
+- The reaction time of your connection measured in milliseconds.
 It measures how fast your information is sent out and returned.
 Low ping is a good thing.
-The lower the ping, the lower the latency, which means a more responsive connection, especially in applications where timing is everything (Fortnite anyone?).
+The lower the ping, the lower the latency which means a more responsive connection, especially in applications where timing is everything (Fortnite anyone?).

 - You can see ping listed in the top left-hand corner of your ALLO speed test results.

-- Download speed measures how long it takes to grab data from a server and send it to your device.
+- This measures how long it takes to grab data from a server and send it to your device.
 So, if you are checking Facebook, your download speed would be the rate at which the information travels from the Facebook server to your phone.

-- Upload speed measures how fast information travels from your device to the server.
+- This measures how fast information travels from your device to the server.
 So, if you open Facebook and type a post, the data is uploaded and sent from your phone to the Facebook server.

-- Jitter is the variation between multiple pings to and from your server.
+- The variation between multiple pings to and from your server.
 The higher the jitter, the less stable your connection.
 As a gamer, this means lag.
 If you’re streaming, it means buffering.
-Jitter increases if your upload or download speeds are saturated, which happens with providers who have very low upload speeds.
+Jitter increases if your upload or download speeds are saturated which happens with providers who have very low upload speeds.

 - You should always be wary of internet speeds with a drastic variance between upload and download, like 400Mbps download and 5Mbps upload.
 Language like “up to” when it comes to speed is a big red jitter flag for serious internet users.